igorbarinov/awesome-data-engineering/README.md

 * [Azkaban](https://azkaban.github.io/) Azkaban is a batch workflow job scheduler created at LinkedIn to run Hadoop jobs.
 Azkaban resolves the ordering through job dependencies and provides an easy to use web user interface to maintain and track your workflows.
 * [Oozie](http://oozie.apache.org/) Oozie is a workflow scheduler system to manage Apache Hadoop jobs
 * [Pinball](https://github.com/pinterest/pinball) DAG based workflow manager.
 Job flows are defined programmaticaly in Python.
 Support output passing between jobs.
+* [Lambdo](https://github.com/asavinov/lambdo) is a workflow engine which significantly simplifies data processing by combining in one analysis pipeline operations for (i) feature engineering and machine learning (ii) model training and prediction (iii) table population and column evaluation via user-defined (Python) functions.

 # ELK Elastic Logstash Kibana
 * [docker-logstash](https://github.com/pblittle/docker-logstash) A highly configurable logstash (1.4.4) docker image running Elasticsearch (1.7.0) and Kibana (3.1.2).